Currently reading: Callum Skye EV edges closer to production as interior unveiled

 The Callum company’s total staff now runs to more than 20 people, although Ian Callum says the firm’s intention is always to remain “small and agile”.

-Q&A with Ian Callum, Callum's design chief
+Q&A with Ian Callum, design chief, Callum

 Did you consider a sports car as your first own-brand product?

 “We did but decided it would be a bit predictable.
-We settled on something that would show our versatility, and that we’re about all kinds of vehicles, not just one.”
+We settled on something that would show our versatility and that we’re about all kinds of vehicles, not just one.”

 Will you make more bespoke Callum cars?